Naphthalenetetracarboxylic dianhydride: Naphthalene diimides

 Symmetrical naphthalene diimides are synthesized by the condensation reaction of primary amines and the dianhydride.
 Unsymmetrical derivatives, i.e. those derived from two different amines, are obtained by hydrolysis of one of the two anhydride groups prior to the condensation with the first amine.

 These diimides are members of a broader class of compounds called rylenes, oligomers of naphthalene with bonds between the 1 and 1' and 8 and 8' positions.
 The resulting materials have rigidly planar, highly conjugated cores.
 They exhibit good processing characteristics for fabrication of soft electronic devices.
 Aside from the NDIs, other members include the diimide derivatives of perylene-3,4:9,10-tetracarboxylic dianhydride and terrylene-3,4:11,12-tetracarboxylic dianhydride.

 Naphthalene diimides (NDIs) are often fluorescent, although the intensity is sensitive to substituents.
 NDIs are also redox-active, forming stable radical anions near -1.10 V vs. Fc/Fc+.
 Their ability to accept electrons reflects the presence of an extended conjugated ring system and the electron withdrawing groups (carbonyl centers).
 NDIs are used in supramolecular chemistry due to their tendency to form charge-transfer complexes with crown ethers, e.g. to give rotaxanes and catenanes.
 As another consequence of their planar structure and electron-acceptor properties, NDIs intercalate into DNA.

-Because a range of amines can be condensed with the dianhydride.
+A range of amines can be condensed with the dianhydride.
 For example, two useful pigments of the perinone class are generated by condensation with phenylenediamine.
 A variety of ligands with NDI backbones have also been prepared.